nicothm/jhelpers/readme.md

 # JHelpers
-This project tries to combine common functions for java-programmers and avoiding common problems in the java world.
+This project combines common functions for java-programmers and helpers for avoiding common problems in the java world like unexpected null-references or not-readable string-representation of objects.

-Have you ever think about a world where you can simply implement equals(), hashCode() and toString() by calling a method, than this project will make your life much easier.
+Are you tired of implementing equals(), hashCode() and toString()?
+You don't have to!

 With this project you can do this:

 ```java